Ldavis36706/Deploying-a-Lambda-Function/README.md

 <br />

 My first step was creating two Amazon Simple Storage Service buckets.
 The first bucket was my source bucket.
 This bucket is where the original photo is storage.
-The second bucket is a target bucket where the original photo will be converted to a thumbnail.
-One challenge that I faced with creating my Amaoxn S3 three bucket is naming the bucket.
+The second bucket is my target bucket where the original photo will be converted to a thumbnail.
+One challenge that I faced with creating my Amazon S3 three bucket is naming the bucket.
+The first name I chose was already in use.
 The buckets must contain a globally unique name.
 To overcome this challenge I added some numbers to the original name I selected to achieve cardinality.
 My goal was to have a very unique name.</b>.

 ![Verify Apache Server Working](https://i.imgur.com/T0KWtBc.png)